magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/taste_convention-and-liberation.md

 Convention and Liberation
 =========================

+<p class="chapter-footnote" markdown="1">*Note*: A different
-\<p class="chapter-footnote"\>*Note*: A different translation of this talk has been published elsewhere under the title: ‘*Suppositions and Release*’ by Ajahn Thanissaro.\</p\>
+translation of this talk has been published elsewhere under the title:

-\<span class="dropcaps-first"\>T\</span\>\<span
+‘*Suppositions and Release*’ by Ajahn Thanissaro.</p>

+<span class="dropcaps-first" markdown="1">T</span><span
-class="dropcaps-words"\>he things of this world\</span\> are merely conventions of our own making.
+class="dropcaps-words" markdown="1">he things of this
+world</span>&nbsp; are merely conventions of our own making.
 Having established them we get lost in them, and refuse to let go, giving rise to clinging to personal views and opinions.
-This clinging never ends, it is flowing endlessly on.
+This clinging never ends, it is saṃsāra, flowing endlessly on.
 It has no completion.
 Now, if we know conventional reality then we’ll know liberation.
 If we clearly know liberation, then we’ll know convention.
 This is to know the Dhamma.
 Here there is completion.

 Take people, for instance.
 In reality people don’t have any names, we are born naked into the world.
 Our names arise only through convention.